Diet Plan for Weight Loss

 My Diet Plan for Weight Loss Success: 8 Simple Tips to Lose Weight Fast for Cheap

-Here is my simple (and effective; I have lost more than 10 pounds so far in less than a month) diet plan for weight loss success:
+Here is my simple (and effective; I have lost more than 10 pounds so far in less than a month) diet plan for weight loss success.
+(Update: I lost the 15 pounds that I wanted to, following this simple diet plan.)

 1. I’m going to continue to exercise at least 5 days a week.